 Article 17 — Working Conditions

-A. Normally bargaining unit members will be contracted for 190 days except for the following positions whose job descriptions will be written to contain contract days in excess of 190: Audiologist, EI Specialist, EI/ECSE Evaluation Specialist, Lead Speech-Language Pathologist, School Improvement Specialist, School Improvement Technology Integration Specialist.
+A. Normally bargaining unit members will be contracted for 190 days except for the following positions which contain contract days in excess of 190: Audiologist, EI Specialist, EI/ECSE Evaluation Specialist, Lead Speech-Language Pathologist, School Improvement Specialist, School Improvement Technology Integration Specialist.
 Other job descriptions may be added to the list by mutual agreement of the parties.
 When other positions are requested, the Association will respond within a timely manner.
 Staff may work more than 190 days on a timesheet for short-term projects or needs.
 Volunteers will be solicited District wide for short term assignments.
 If the District seeks employees to volunteer for short term work, and no employee(s) are available, the District may contract with an outside entity to fill the position.
 Compensation for bargaining unit members whose contracts exceeds 190 days will be prorated accordingly based on 1/190 of the bargaining unit member’s basic 190-day contract for each day of the adjustment.
 The contract shall include student contact days, inservice days, and legal holidays which are included within the contract period.

 B. LENGTH OF DAY AND WEEK.
 The normal workweek for all employees in the bargaining unit will be 40 hours.
 The parties recognize the desirability of flexible scheduling and it is their intent to continue reasonable flexibility in the workday and workweek for the duration of the Agreement.
 While employees will normally follow a work schedule as described in (1) and (2) below, the specific hours worked on any given day will be arranged by mutual agreement with the appropriate supervisor.
 Each employee shall receive a paid duty-free lunch period and breaks.
 The bargaining unit member’s immediate supervisor shall make appropriate arrangements so that unit members are relieved of all student responsibilities in order to achieve the above.